CodeJonesW/Wills_Blog/assets/blog-posts/building-scalable-background-task-system.md

 ## PSQL Database

 I needed a database in order to store user information for logging in and tracking the minutes each user has used.
 I chose to use a PostgreSQL database because it is a familiar, widely used, and easy to setup.
-In combination with SQLAlchemy, I was able to quickly define a user model that fit my needs.
+With SQLAlchemy, I was able to quickly define a user model that fit my needs.

-Once moving to the cloud I used Google Cloud SQL to host my PostgreSQL database.
+Once I moved to the cloud, I used Google Cloud SQL to host my PostgreSQL database.
 This allowed me to easily scale my database as needed and keep it separate from my application server.
 I opted for the smallest instance size to keep costs low.

 ## How It All Works Together